u235axe/FeOFu/3_NewLanguage.md

 - no GC or optional
 The control over the allocated memory should be in the hands of the programmer, because many real world problems are memory limited, and it is a complicated problem dependent task to fit every necessary data into the operational memory, especially, whan parts of it are dynamically re-allocated.
 Also, the point when GC kicks in could cause unplannable performance hits on runtime, causeing e.g. unexpectedly long frame time, or similar phenomena.

+## Design considerations:

+1.: Static GC based on ASAP (see readings.md).
+This analysis could insert memory deallocation based on analysis of heap structure, scoping etc. It still keeps GC, but also the runtime cost of that is reduced.

+Fusing and reuse is not implemented in that document, but seems possible.

+2.: Pointers, mutability, interior refernces:
+Only two is possible out of this three at the same time.
+We stick with immutability.

+3: Modules, records, objects:

+Agda modules seems to be a good starting point, but we need a clear summary on their limitations, we may need more to cover the use-case of prgama driven code specialsation like C/C++.
+Same with records.

+At the widest scope, we may want to specialise a module or record programmatically, cluding all its contents (nested types, constants, functions, etc.).
+We need use-cases on this.

+4.: Recursion:
+Do we need a separate primitive or not?

+Detecting multiple nested recursions between n functions and generating efficient code from that is hard.
+Question: how frequent are these in real code?
+Tail Call Elmination could solve some part of the issue, but we need use-cases and summary of the limitations of TCE.

+Otherwise we may introduce special contructs.

+5.: Impure functions: IO és random generatos
+Effect system might be needed, like PureScript.
+If it is annotations like and not dependent, we could include it.
+Otherwise, annotation is needed from the programmer.
+There could be other complications, when effectful functions are composed between other effectful or non-effectful functions: when does the side effect triggers?
+Do we need polymorphism for this to avoid syntactic noise?

 ## Things to discuss
 - Indirect access: pointers / references how?
   Only 2 can be chosen of the following three: sharing, mutation, interior pointers]